-- Mobile phone Text messaging can be a good way to stay in touch with the outside world.
-Remember if you are on international roaming the charges will be very high to make and receive phone calls.
+- Mobile phone Remember if you are on international roaming the charges will be very high to make and receive phone calls.
 If communication is very important to you, sim cards can be purchased very cheaply on the road.
-Some clients have their phone unlocked before arriving in Africa whilst coverage is not always good on this tour - iPod/iPhone/MP3/Music player including earphones if you want to listen to your own music Please note it is also possible to use your iPod/iPhone as a hard drive to store photos check the memory before travelling to ensure you have enough space to store all the photos you may wish to take. - Camera in a protective case and spare memory card(s) - For SLR cameras we recommend a telephoto of 120 mm (or similar) or an 80-200 mm zoom - · 2 camera batteries - Polarising filter/lens hood for SLRs - USB cable to connect to internet cafes or for downloading - Camcorder
+Some clients have their phone unlocked before arriving in Africa whilst coverage is not always good on this tour - Smartphone/Music player including headphones if you want to listen to your own music - Camera in a protective case and spare memory card(s) - For SLR cameras we recommend a telephoto of 120 mm (or similar) or an 80-200 mm zoom - 2 camera batteries - Polarising filter/lens hood for SLRs - USB cable to connect to internet cafes or for downloading - Camcorder